-2022 COPS Office CRI Program Award Owner's Manual
+2023 COPS Office CRI Program Award Owner's Manual

-This manual was created to assist COPS Office CRI Program recipients with the administrative and financial matters associated with their award.
+This manual was created to assist COPS Office award recipients with the administrative and financial matters associated with their award.

 For more information about your award, please contact your COPS Office Program Manager.
-If you do not know the name or telephone number of your COPS Office Program Manager, please contact the COPS Office Response Center at 800-421-6770.
+If you do not know the name or telephone number of your COPS Office Program Manager, please contact the COPS Office Response Center at AskCOPSRC@usdoj.gov or 800-421-6770.

-U.S. Department of Justice

-Office of Community Oriented Policing Services

-145 N Street NE

-Washington, DC 20530

-Visit the COPS Office online: cops.usdoj.gov
+U.S. Department of Justice Office of Community Oriented Policing Services 145 N Street NE Washington, DC 20530 Visit the COPS Office online: cops.usdoj.gov Published August 2023

-Published September 2022